Artiikk/Sudoku-Verifier/README.md

 ## P.S.

-I'm great front-end developer, without any real experience.
-So, I don't see any reason for you not to hire/follow me.
+I don't see any reason for you not to hire/follow me.

-Please contact me at: `harfild1@gmail.com`
+Please contact me at: `artiikk2@gmail.com`

 Thank you.